codeaudit/SayKitSDK/roadmap.md

 #### Context Sensitive Help

-One of the most common conversational tasks a new user wants to do is get some orientation: discover what they can say and discover what the app can tell them.
+The first thing many new users of an app want is some orientation: discover what they can say and discover what the app can tell them.
 SayKit's "conversation hiearchy" approach to application state provides a natural way to offer context-senstive help in a standardized way.
 Expect new features on the `SAYConversationTopic` class to support this functionality.

 #### Native Swift framework

-While our Objective-C framework is perfectly usable from Swift, there are a few Swift-only features that taking advantage of would further improve the clarity and simplicity of our SDK (e.g. generics, protocol extensions).
+While our Objective-C framework is perfectly usable from Swift, there are a few Swift-only features that taking advantage of would further improve the clarity and simplicity of our iOS SDK (e.g. generics, protocol extensions).